WuraAderele/Cloud-Architecting/Mini-Case-Study-2.md

 * Boot Disk Image - debian-11-bullseye-v20240611
 * Machine Type - e2-micro

- first, we add the module reference into the main.tf file and then re-initialize Terraform.
+ First, we add the module reference into the main.tf file and then re-initialize Terraform.

       module "instances" {
           source = "./modules/instances"